vibbits/gentle-hands-on-python/lesson_plans/lesson_plan_day1.md

 **SAY**: A note for those of you who are already confident programmers.
 This morning
          may feel slow for you.
 We're covering the basics.
 Feel free to read ahead and try to complete some exercises.
+There are links to more advanced exercises in several places.
+You're welcome to attempt these and ask questions about them in the chat, but we will not be covering solutions.
          If you are a new programmer please follow along with me.
 There are a lot of new concepts that we will cover today and you will feel exhausted soon enough.
 We do not need to rush.